ImAbdollahzadeh/True-open-free-Type/README.md

 # Prerequisites
 - Knowledge of subpixel rendering on LCD panels
-- Knowledge of C programming language
+- Good knowledge of x86 assembly and C programming languages

 # Optimization
 - SIMD optimization